White Men Lead, Black Women Help? Benchmarking and Mitigating Language Agency Social Biases in LLMs: Human-Written Datasets Details

-\myparagraph{Bias in Bios} For Bias in Bios~\cite{De_Arteaga_2019}, we randomly sample $120$ biographies for each gender for each of the professions.
+\myparagraph{Bias in Bios} \; The Bias in Bios~\cite{De_Arteaga_2019} dataset is released under MIT license.
+For preprocessing this dataset, we randomly sample $120$ biographies for each gender for each of the professions.
 Table \ref{tab:bias_bios_professions} shows the full list of professions in the pre-processed dataset.

-\myparagraph{RateMyProfessor} We preprocess the RateMyProfessor dataset by removing data for departments where only less than $10$ reviews are available for male or female professors.
+\myparagraph{RateMyProfessor} \; The RateMyProfessor has no displayed licensing information and is publicly available on GitHub.
+We preprocess the RateMyProfessor dataset by removing data for departments where only less than $10$ reviews are available for male or female professors.
 Table \ref{tab:ratemyprofessor_departments} shows a full list of departments and the number of reviews for male and female professors under each department in the pre-processed dataset.